 In the first year of the program alone, the U.S. Department of State received nearly 50,000 applications for only 500 placements across the U.S. (including 25 placements at Notre Dame).
 In 2017, applications peaked at 64,000 for 1,000 placements across the U.S.

 Each summer, the Notre Dame Initiative for Global Development (NDIGD) has been privileged to interact with 25 of the continent’s best and brightest each summer.
-Designated as a Business and Entrepreneurship Institute by IREX, NDIGD has often hosted business people and executives; lawyers; information and communications technology (ICT) experts; educators; and those involved in various parts of the healthcare and STEM sectors in its MWF cohorts.
-However, NDIGD has also served as a host to a number of fellows with truly unique backgrounds, including a filmmaker, a news anchor, a publisher, a printer, an academic dean, a naturopath, a shoemaker, a special education teacher, and a radio host, among others.
+In the first five years of the MWF program NDIGD was classified as a Business and Entrepreneurship Institution and primarily hosted business people and executives; lawyers; information and communications technology (ICT) experts; educators; and those involved in various parts of the healthcare and STEM sectors in its MWF cohorts.
+In 2019, NDIGD was reclassified as a Leadership in Business Institute.
+NDIGD has hosted a diverse range of Fellows in the past, including a filmmaker, a news anchor, a publisher, a printer, an academic dean, a naturopath, a shoemaker, a special education teacher, and a radio host, among others.

 Although the faces, personalities, and backgrounds change with each new MWF cohort, the invigorating and inspiring entrepreneurial spirit the fellows bring to campus served as a common, uniting thread between every group.
 Over the years, NDIGD has hosted fellows with true “Fighting Irish” spirits for social causes including gender equality and empowerment; financial inclusion; education; healthcare; people with disabilities; government reform; climate change and renewable energy; access to technology; and other causes.

-At the 2014 inaugural summit in Washington, D.C., President Obama announced the creation of YALI Regional Leadership Centers (RLCs) located at higher education institutions across Sub-Saharan Africa.
-The first RLCs opened the following summer and today there are four primary centers and two satellite campuses.
-They offer high quality training, mentoring, and networking support to a greater number of young leaders than can be reached through the MWF.
+In 2014, the YALI Regional Leadership Centers (RLCs) were created at higher education institutions across Sub-Saharan Africa to serve YALI network members.
+The first RLCs opened in 2015 and today there are four primary centers and two satellite campuses, all of which offer high quality training, mentoring, and networking support to a greater number of young leaders than can be reached through the MWF.

 In 2015, NDIGD helped send Notre Dame professors Marc Hardy and Angela Logan, both faculty in the Mendoza College of Business, to the East Africa RLC, led by Deloitte, in Nairobi, Kenya.
 The two subsequently taught courses at the West Africa RLC in Accra, Ghana.